Reddit Self-Promotion Rules: How to Promote Without Getting Banned

 - What Happens When You Get Caught

-- Alternatives to Direct Self-Promotion
+- What Are the Alternatives to Direct Self-Promotion?

 Most marketers approach Reddit with the same playbook they use on every other platform: post your content, add a link, collect traffic.
 On Reddit, that playbook gets you banned.

 Reddit is not Instagram.
 It is not LinkedIn.
 It is a network of communities built on the premise that the best content rises based on genuine peer judgment — and any attempt to corrupt that premise is treated as an attack on the platform itself.
-The community enforces this aggressively, and Reddit's moderation systems enforce it with equal aggression.

-The rules around self-promotion are both stricter and more nuanced than most marketers expect.
 There is an official policy, a set of unwritten community norms that often matter more, and a consequence structure that can destroy an account in minutes.
-Understanding all three layers is the only way to use Reddit for promotional purposes without losing everything.

 This guide covers all of it.
 Read the full Reddit self-promotion wiki for the official rules; this guide explains how they work in practice.